Sugar Free Lemon Bars

 This easy Sugar Free Lemon Bars Recipe comes together in minutes.
 When you are craving a fresh and vibrant dessert my keto low carb lemon squares will be the perfect fix.
 This simple bar recipe is also gluten-free, grain-free, and Trim Healthy Mama friendly.

-Add in my current craving for light and refreshing spring flavors and this recipe for low carb keto lemon bars was born.
+Add in my current craving for light and refreshing spring flavors and this recipe for low carb lemon bars was born.
 I served these to friends a couple of days after making them and everyone loved them.
+With only 2 net carbs they are the perfect dessert!

 - Almond Flour – Blanched almond flour has a mild flavor that works well in low carb baked goods.
 It has a tender crumb that is perfect in cakes, crusts, breads, muffins, cookies, rolls, pies, and biscuits.